aernesto/IndieK/README.md

 If you are a developer, you may fork this repo and open a pull request for each contribution you make.
 Read the [roadmap](https://github.com/aernesto/IndieK/blob/master/docs/roadmap.md)
 document to get a feel of where we are headed, and get in touch with us through the mailing list!

-As of today, the core contributors to IndieK are [@eradillo](https://github.com/eradillo) and myself.

-## To come...
-Stay put for:
-- USE_CASES.md